GEO: The new SEO in the age of AI search engines (ChatGPT, Gemini, Perplexity)

 • Original graphics produced by your agency.

-GEO also ensures that AI does not say anything untrue about your company.
+GEO also ensures that AI doesn't say anything untrue about your company.
 By controlling structured data and press releases, you "feed" the AI with the right brand information.

-Google now uses AI (Gemini) to evaluate website quality.
+Google now uses AI (Gemini) to evaluate the quality of websites.
 The concept of E-E-A-T has never been more crucial.

-• Expertise: Sign your articles with recognized experts and links to their LinkedIn profiles.
+• Expertise: Have your articles signed by recognized experts with links to their LinkedIn profiles.

 • Experience: Include concrete feedback, real photos, and original product tests.